Timeframe: 2014 – 2024

 The Closing Argument

 Chapter 6 presents a disturbing reality: The “Madman” in London saw the security architecture of Nigeria more clearly than the Generals in Abuja.
+This is not hyperbole—it is a verifiable fact demonstrated by the timeline of accuracy, the geographic patterns of violence, and the statistical validation of his predictions.

 The Nigerian State spent billions jamming his radio station (Chapter 4) instead of securing the borders he pointed at.
 They silenced the messenger, but they could not silence the AK-47s that now rule the forests of the North.
+The irony is profound: the government invested more resources in suppressing Kanu’s voice than in addressing the security threats he identified.

 [1] Kanu, Nnamdi.
 (2014).
 Radio Biafra Broadcast: The Coming Invasion.
 [Audio Archive].
 IPOB Repository.